sts10/radiation/README.md

 ### SPECIAL NOTE ON V 0.1.0

-If you were running v 0.1.0 and tried to make a new post in the last5 3 days it probably did NOT work for you.
+If you were running v 0.1.0 and tried to make a new post in the last 3 days it probably did NOT work for you.
 Please see th CHANGELOG below and upgrade to v 0.1.1.

 # Getting Started